 This is the first of four articles profiling potential pitfalls with delivering professional services from the cloud.

-Cloud computing solutions, like NetSuite, which include the delivery of software as a service rather than a product, continue to grow at a rapid rate due to the real benefits of this model, including:
+Cloud computing solutions, which include the delivery of software as a service rather than a product, continue to grow at a rapid rate due to the real benefits of this model, including:

 - Low initial costs